 Couples therapy is available for student couples provided that both partners are enrolled at Yale-NUS.

 After meeting with a therapist and a psychiatry appointment is recommended.
 Our therapists can offer a referral to the University Health Centre (UHC).

 Group therapy is an opportunity to meet with other students with a therapist to share and discuss concerns in a confidential, safe environment.

 Students come to counselling for a wide range of reasons.
 Whether you are facing stress in your day to day activities or wanting to discuss personal goals, we are here for you!

 Most common concerns college students seek counselling include:

 |academic stress||family or personal illness|

 |alcohol/drug use||loss and grief|

 |Depression||sexual orientation and identity|

-Typically, students can get an appointment within a week or two during the first half of the semester, depending upon mutual schedules and availability.
-There is usually higher demand for our services in the second half of the semester so wait times could go up to three or four weeks.
+Typically, students can get an appointment within a week or two earlier in the semester, depending upon mutual schedules and availability.
+There is usually higher demand for our services in the second half of the semester so wait times could increase.
 In a crisis, students will have access to a therapist within the same day or the next day.
 Subsequent appointment for students are available either weekly or fortnightly, depending on the severity of the issues.